-inflict release in 2022.
-The Miss Gascoigne books are a series of cosy mysteries set in the 1960s.
+The Miss Gascoigne books are a series of cosy mysteries set in Britain in the ‘Swinging 60s’.
 They feature Diana ‘Dee’ Gascoigne as an amateur detective who stumbles over dead bodies almost as often as your average dog-walker.

 A Meeting With Murder: Miss Gascoigne mysteries book 1

 Mildred Evans, headmistress, was looking dismayed.
 ‘I’m so sorry, Dee.
 Believe me, my dear, I did try to reason with them.
+In losing you, I shall be losing not just an excellent modern languages teacher but also a very popular, very dear member of staff.
 But I’m afraid they are rather a bunch of old stick-in-the-muds.
-The collective view was that divorce—or even just separation—does not accord well with the traditional values of Lady Adelaide Joseph’s Academy for Young Ladies.
+The collective view was that divorce—or even as in your case, a marital separation—does not accord well with the traditional values of Lady Adelaide Joseph’s Academy for Young Ladies.
+Especially as Martin is working here too.
 You’ve scandalised them, my dear.
 I’m sorry.’
 Miss Evans was on her feet and coming round to this side of her grand mahogany desk.
 ‘You will, of course, be paid up to the end of the school year in July, if that’s the slightest consolation.’

 Feeling numb, all Dee Gascoigne could do was nod, and try a polite smile, and say of course, she quite understood, and thank you so much for trying to help.
 She was on her feet too, and almost at the door before she knew she’d moved from her chair.
 Mildred Evans handed her a small visiting card.